-Some may miss the camaraderie of the office and find that being isolated from colleagues can lead to loneliness and a lack of confidence in making decisions.
+For some, working from home can be a struggle.
+Some may miss the camaraderie of the office and find being isolated from colleagues can lead to loneliness and a lack of confidence.

-So let’s look at the positives of working from home and how we can work on any negatives to make sure our working from home life is as happy and as stimulating as a busy office life.
+So let’s take a look at working from home and managing your mental health.
+What are the positives and negatives of working from home?
+And how can we make sure our WFH life is as happy and as stimulating as a busy office life.

 Don’t cut yourself off from your colleagues just because you’re home-based.
-Today’s technologies mean we are only a Skype, Zoom or FaceTime call away from being in the office, so keep your apps and online chats open and be ready for people to connect with you virtually.
-If colleagues can see you’re online and available they will be more inclined to connect with you than if you’re offline.
+Today’s technologies mean we are only a Skype, Zoom or FaceTime call away from being in the office.
+Keep your apps and online chats open and be ready for people to connect with you virtually.
+If colleagues can see you’re online and available they will be more inclined to connect with you.
 Office WhatsApp Groups are a good way of remaining social too, offering a Virtual Watercooler Moment.

 However, too much coffee can have a negative impact on our physical and mental health.
 Too much caffeine in coffee can cause insomnia, anxiety, nervousness, heart palpitations, and even panic attacks.

-So try to stick to just one or two cups a day.
+Try to stick to just one or two cups a day.
 And in-between, fill up with water which has many physical and mental health benefits.
-Dehydration can cause low mood and anxiety so drink 6 to 8 glasses of water a day and you may see an improvement in your memory and mood.
-Water can also help to reduce headaches.
+Dehydration can cause low mood and anxiety so drink 6 to 8 glasses of water a day.
+Hopefully you will see an improvement in your memory and mood.
+Water can also help to reduce headaches, which can occur if we are screen-based for large sections of the day.

-Working from home may give us the green light to work in our jogging bottoms, but this is no good for anyone.
-Part of feeling good at home is about looking good too so try to maintain a similar morning routine as if you were going into the office.
-If you don’t get ready each day but just roll from bed to desk, you wont feel good about yourself and motivation levels and confidence levels will plummet.
+Working from home may give us the green light to work in our jogging bottoms.
+But this is no good for anyone.
+Part of feeling good at home is about looking good too so try to maintain a morning routine as if you were going into the office.
+If you don’t get ready each day but just roll from bed to desk, you wont feel good about yourself.
+Motivation and confidence levels may well plummet.

 Looking good should help you to feel confident when working from home so all you need to do now is work.

-However, if you’re feeling great but the work flow isn’t quite flowing, make a list of what needs doing each day.
-Highlighters and stickers can help you prioritise a long list or add hourly updates to your online calendar and set reminders for when things need to be done.
+However, if you’re feeling great but the work isn’t quite flowing, make a list of what needs doing each day.
+Highlighters and stickers can help you prioritise a list.
+Or add hourly updates to your online calendar and set reminders for when things need to be done.

 Disconnect Distractions